M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq114"></a>
 **(114) Can you add an import for the settings of other email apps?**

 The format of the settings files of most other email apps is not documented, so this is difficult.
 Sometimes it is possible to reverse engineer the format, but as soon as the settings format changes things will break.
 Also, settings are often incompatible.
-F.eks. har FairEmail, i modsætning til de fleste andre e-mail-apps, indstillinger for antallet af synkdage for beskeder samt for antallet af dage til at beholde beskeder, hovedsageligt for at spare strøm.
+For example, FairEmail has unlike most other email apps settings for the number of days to synchronize messages and for the number of days to keep messages, mainly to save on battery usage.
 Moreover, setting up an account/identity with the quick setup wizard is simple, so it is not really worth the effort.

 <br />